 Upstream of Rinanney, most fisheries reported a very poor week (considering the time of season), including Cloongee and the East Mayo Anglers Water.
 At East Mayo, Ron Rovhurst and Clive Richards (both U.K.) were among the very lucky few to score, both landing grilse taken on fly.

 Sea Angling Killala Bay

-Skipper of the Leah, Donal Kennedy reported that a party of anglers from Drogheda, Tuam and England set out from Killala Harbor in near perfect
+The skipper of the Leah, Donal Kennedy reported that a party of anglers from Drogheda, Tuam, and England set out from Killala Harbor in near perfect

 Conditions on Thursday 12th past.
 Expectations were high among the anglers as conditions would allow the group to explore further out in the bay in deeper waters.